 IoT Solutions for Manufacturing

 Firstly, big computers act as central control hubs.
 The hubs serve responses to all requests originating in the periphery.
 The larger the system scale is – the more intensive these requests are.
 A proportionally raised requests rate requires a multiple of that in spending on big iron.
-That naturally limits the size for commercial systems.
+That naturally limits the size of commercial systems.

 PEOPLE ALSO READ